 - Cloud only SaaS

 ezyVet (http://www.ezyvet.com/) is available from a New Zealand-based company that touts its veterinary SaaS PIMS, “is the next generation in cloud-based software for Primary Care, Emergency and Specialty referral.”
 Ranked at 4.7/5 (119) it is one of the more popular and highly regarded offerings available.
 They claim 99.95% uptime, 24-hour support, and 99% customer retention.
 Their website has a nice overview, but to get information about specifics, especially about integrations and customizations, it’s best to call the company and get a demo.
-Pricing for the starts at $150/month/user and they offer a free trial.
+Pricing starts at $199/month/user, and they offer a free trial.

 ezyVet can be used from your laptop, desktop, tablet, or phone.
-The features ezyVet offers include appointment scheduling (color-coded drag-and-drop calendar) and reminders, imaging, x-rays, patient records, prescriptions, treatment plans (including a wellness module), billing, and invoicing.
+The features ezyVet offers include appointment scheduling (colour-coded drag-and-drop calendar) and reminders, imaging, x-rays, patient records, prescriptions, treatment plans (including a wellness module), billing, and invoicing.

 Animal records, prescription details, treatment history, and appointments are stored in one place.
 Multiple users can view and edit patient records at the same time.
 Client communication is available via 2-way SMS, email, and efax.
-Clients can check-in or create a new contact, animal, or appointment.
+Clients can check in or create a new contact, animal, or appointment.

+Shepherd (www.shepherd.vet).
 Co-founder and CEO Dr. Cindy Barnes, a veterinary practitioner, started Shepherd in 2016 as a cloud-based SaaS PIMS.
 Its Capterra reviews 5/5 (16) reveal stellar quality, but not a large number of reviewers.
 They boast an intuitive design that is optimized to chrome browser, perfect for tablets, laptops, or desktop computers.
 It can be used on android or iPhones, too.
 Shepherd claims their software, “automatically generates invoices, discharge instructions, and client reminders as you administer treatments and update your patients’ medical records.”